-I’m creating this blog to study for the Cicerone® Certification Program, Certified Beer Server exam.
+I’m creating Beer Exam School to study for the Cicerone® Certification Program, Certified Beer Server exam.

 My name is Nathan Pierce.
 Since quitting my air quality planning job about a year ago due to, shall we say “irreconcilable differences” with management, I’ve been planning to start a brewery here in the Monterey Peninsula area of California’s Central Coast.
 To learn more about beer and to enhance my resume, I am going to take the exam for Certified Beer Server.